Helperbird/website/src/pages/help/how-to-use-the-quick-action-area-to-improve-accessibility-on-the-web.md

 ## What features are included?

-### Reader Mode
+### Reading Mode
 Helperbird automatically removes the distracting elements and ads from the web page and shows the content in a more immersive way.

 ### Immerse Reader
-Immersive reader mode is a new feature that allows you to read the web page in a more immersive way.
+Immersive Reading Mode is a new feature that allows you to read the web page in a more immersive way.

 ### Annotate
 Helperbird automatically annotates the web page with the text you type.